 - If you leave your job, including employment schemes, without just cause or good reason. - If you lose your job because of your own misconduct. - If you are aged under 55 and accept a redundancy payment of over €50,000.
 The disqualification period can be from one week up to nine weeks, depending on the amount of redundancy you receive.
-Deductions may be allowed for any arrears that you have to pay on your mortgage or utilities.

 If you intend to use some of the redundancy payment to clear or reduce debts, the Department may offset these debts against the amount received before deciding on any period of disqualification.
-Arrears of mortgage or rent, arrears of telephone/electricity/gas bills, debts to moneylenders and other essential expenditure can be considered.
+Arrears of mortgage or rent, arrears of telephone/electricity/gas bills, debts to moneylenders and other essential expenditure can also be considered.
 The Department will verify that such bills have been paid before offsetting them against the redundancy payment received.
+The Department may also offset the costs related to any exceptional or essential needs, e.g. the cost of converting the customer's home to facilitate wheelchair access by a family member.